grant-olson/grant-olson.github.io/_drafts/magloop.md

 had to open the windows and air it all out.
 It is highly recommended you use more ventilation.

-To assemble the small version with a 2 foot loop, I attached the single modified T adapter to the base.

-For the four foot loop, I added the three T adapters to the four way adapter.

-The eight foot loop is the most complicated.
-I add the extenders simply enough, but then needed to use support ropes to keep the assembly from drooping, and used guy wires on the final installation.
-I'll get in to more details later after going through initial configuration of the four foot loop.

 ### Loops

 I will generally refer to the loops by diameter which is also the height of the PVC supports.
 These are nice round numbers where the actual size of the loop is diameter times pi.
-In addition there is some amount subtraced from the ideal cable length to account for the area of the loop where the capacitor sits and there isn't any wire.
+In addition there is some amount subtracted from the ideal cable length to account for the area of the loop where the capacitor sits and there isn't any wire.

 The loops are made of RG-213 coax with PL239 plugs attached at each